remote file name path traversal in curl tool for Windows

 curl does not sanitize colons in a remote file name that is used as the local file name.
 This may lead to a vulnerability on systems where the colon is a special path character.
 Currently Windows is the only OS where this vulnerability applies.

-Though no known exploit is available for this issue, writing one would be undemanding and could be serious depending on the name of the file and where it ends up being written.
+Though no known exploit is available for this issue at the time of the publication, writing one would be undemanding and could be serious depending on the name of the file and where it ends up being written.

 This flaw only affects the curl command line tool as this is a feature not present or provided by libcurl.